lextoumbourou/notes/notes/permanent/Eigenvector.md

 cover: /_media/eigenvector-cover.png
 ---

-An Eigenvectors of a [[Matrix Transformation]] is any non-zero vector that remains on its [[Vector Span]] after being transformed.
+An Eigenvectors of a [Matrix Transformation](permanent/matrix-transformation.md) is any non-zero vector that remains on its [Vector Span](Vector Span.md) after being transformed.

 That means that performing the transformation is equivalent to scaling the vector by some amount.
-The amount it scales the Eigenvector is called the [[Eigenvalue]].
+The amount it scales the Eigenvector is called the [Eigenvalue](permanent/eigenvalue.md).

 For example, if we transform the basis vectors with matrix $\begin{bmatrix}2 && 1 \\ 0 && 2\end{bmatrix}$, we can see that $\hat{j}$ is knocked off its span, where $\hat{i}$ is simply scaled by 2.